monsoonmaelstrom/book2/book2.md

 I’m not sure how much time has gone by.
 I’ve lost track, but I think I’ve been lying on the roof for a few hours at least trying to reconcile the fact that the magic tying me to Liam is so much deeper than I realized.
 It doesn’t just bind our lives and deaths to one another, it’s… more.
 I don’t even know how much more.
 I feel like I should have been given a manual.
 Some kind of instructions.
 I have a strong feeling this may not be normal, but my mother is the one person who is liable to know, and she probably wouldn’t give me a straight answer even if I could ask her.

-The only reason I’m still sober is the tremendous lack of any kind of alcohol on this campus, which I’m beginning to view as a serious problem.
+The only reason I’m sober is the tremendous lack of any kind of alcohol on this campus, which I’m beginning to view as a serious problem.
 Unfortunately, tonight is not the night to rectify it.

 Eventually, I give up and make my way back to Liam’s room.
 He’s still gone, so I crawl into bed alone and try to force myself to fall asleep.
 Apparently I’m successful because I’m woken by the bed sinking and Liam wrapping an arm around me.